collier-jo/bookmark_manager/README.md

 So that I can view quickly all my bookmarks,
 I'd like my bookmarks to show in a list

-2. Add new bookmarks 🚧
+2. Add new bookmarks

 As a user,
 So that add new bookmarks,
 I want add to the bookmarks list via a form.

+    > Only ever store valid URL's

+    As a user,
+    So I do not save wrong bookmarks
+    I'd like the Bookmark Manager to validate bookmarks added

 As a user
 So I can store bookmark data for later retrieval